SCIM Overview — SCIM Token, Provisioning, and Authentication

 SCIM 2.0 (System for Cross-domain Identity Management) automates user and group provisioning between your identity provider and SecureCodingHub.
-Add, update, and remove users without manual intervention.
+Add, update, and remove users without manual intervention — authenticated by a single SCIM token issued from your org settings.

 What is SCIM?